 The non-isolated Current and Voltage input module is a non-isolated pass-thru module which shorts the signal inputs-to-outputs.
-Since the simplex high density analog I/O Module (24 4-20 mA inputs, 8 4-20 mA outputs) is configured for voltage input, a conversion has to take place from current to voltage for the current input module.
-This is accomplished by adding a 200 $\Omega$ resistor in parallel to the input signal.
+Since the simplex high density analog I/O Module [quantity 24 (4 to 20) mA inputs, quantity 8 (4 to 20) mA outputs] is configured for voltage input, a conversion has to take place from current to voltage for the current input module.
+This is accomplished by adding a 200 Ω resistor in parallel to the input signal.
 No filtering is done on either of the modules.